RXTX4816/OBDisplay-Uno/README.md

-# DEPRECEATED Arduino Uno Display Tripcomputer for the KW1281 KKL K-Line protocol
+# Arduino Uno Display Tripcomputer for the KW1281 KKL K-Line protocol

-DEPRECEATED: Look in main branch for the ARDUINO_MEGA version since UNO only supports Softwareserial and has too low of PROGMEM/RAM to have a useful and good looking UI.

-This code is for the Arduino Uno with a 16x2 Display Shield.
-[WORKING]
+Arduino Shield LiquidCrystal Tripcomputer for most VAG Cars from 1998-2006 with a K-Line OBD interface.

-For the Arduino Mega with a TFT LCD Display Shield look into [OBDisplay-Mega](https://github.com/RXTX4816/OBDisplay-Mega) [FAULTY]
+For the Arduino Mega (Not working yet) with a TFT LCD Display Shield look into [OBDisplay-Mega](https://github.com/RXTX4816/OBDisplay-Mega) [FAULTY]

 ![](assets/obdisplay.gif)

 ## Welcome

 Simple trip computer for the Arduino Uno with a 16x2 Screen to display useful information in all VAG vehicles with the MARELLI 4LV ECU (VAG Number: 036906034AM).
 This includes most Golf mk4/Jetta/Bora from the years around 2000 that are limited to the K-Line communication and the KW1281 protocol.
 Newer cars since around 2005 began to adapt OBD-2 with CAN communication, that can be accessed through a ELM327 controller.
 No such simple controller exists currently for KKL.

-This repo contains all necessary files.
-The only file containing code is [obdisplay.cpp](src/obdisplay.cpp).

 ## Features

 - Supported baud rates 1200, 2400, 4800, 9600, 10400
 - Supports KWP1281 K-Line through NewSoftwareSerial
 - 3 operating modes: Acknowledge, Group reading, Sensors reading